alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Choosing an Appropriate Time Window

 Longer time periods are better for more strategic decisions: for example, if you could choose only one of three large projects, would you be better off moving to a high availability distributed database, automating your rollout and rollback procedure, or deploying a duplicate stack in another zone?
-You need more than a week’s worth of data to evaluate large multiquarter projects; the amount of data required is roughly commensurate with the amount of engineering work being proposed to fix it.
+You need more than a week's worth of data to evaluate large multiquarter projects; the amount of data required is roughly commensurate with the amount of engineering work being proposed to fix it.

 We have found a four-week rolling window to be a good general-purpose interval.
 We complement this time frame with weekly summaries for task prioritization and quarterly summarized reports for project planning.